What things are important in selecting a cue?

 - Make sure the tip is not hardened and glazed-over on the surface.
 If it is, it won’t hold chalk and the tip won’t grip the cue ball very well (especially with off-center hits, intentional or not), which could result in miscues.

 - Make sure the cue is straight.
-You can check this by rolling the cue on the table, making sure it doesn’t wobble too much.
+You can check this by rolling the cue flat on the table (or at an angle with the middle of the cue on the cushion), making sure it doesn’t wobble too much.

 - Choose a cue weight that feels the most comfortable.

 It is best to have your own personal cue that will provide you with consistency.
 When selecting a cue to purchase, try to find a cue that has:

 - a stiffness and tip hardness resulting in your preferred “feel” and “hit.”

 - a length or extensions (joint or butt) that are appropriate for your height (especially if you are really tall or “vertically challenged”).

 Otherwise, just pick something in your price range that looks and feels good to you.
 The following video covers many of the important things to consider:

 The most important advice concerning choices for both playing cue weight, tip hardness, and CB deflection is to pick something and stick with it so you can develop a complete and consistent feel for shot speed control and aim compensation when using sidespin.